 Bacone College was founded to train Christian leaders to serve as preachers and public-school teachers among native tribes.
 In partial fulfillment of that original goal and purpose, this course will introduce the student to the unique features of ministry in the context of American Indian life and culture.
 While each native ministry must be adapted to the customs, beliefs, and language of the specific tribe in which it takes place, this course will introduce the student to the foundational principles of native ministry.
 Special attention will be given to the practices of contextualization, redemptive analogy, and incarnational ministry as they are utilized in native ministry.
-Students will research and become acquainted with current models of Christian Ministry and MIN Principles of Biblical Research and Writing)
+Students will research and become acquainted with current models of ministries that are serving native persons in various places (Prerequisites: MIN Introduction of Christian Ministry and MIN Principles of Biblical Research and Writing)

-MIN 3021 Spiritual Formation IV: Relationships 1 Hour Hour
+MIN 3021 Spiritual Formation IV: Relationships 1 Hour